OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/README.md

 ## Data requirements

 - Data is expected to be saved in a `.csv` file.
-- The code is written so that `0 = censored` and `1 = event` for the `status` variable.
-Make sure to follow this structure with your dataset.
-- The first two columns of your Data file must be named `time` and `status` (order not important).
+- The first column of your data file must be the outcome variable and must be named `out1`.
+This variable must use the values `0` or `1`, where `1` indicates a success (or having the characteristic).
 - All other columns (predictor variables) must be in the same order and must share the same names across nodes.
 - Each level for categorical variables is expected to have been possible to sample across all nodes.
 Otherwise, said level should either be removed or merged with another level.
 - Categorical variables must be binarized before running this code.
 Binarized variables must use the values `0` or `1`, where `1` indicates a success (or having the characteristic).
 - It is expected that there are no missing values.
 Should there be any, they must be coded as `NA` values.
 In the case, the method will do a complete case analysis.
 - (optional) Weights are expected to be saved in a separated `.csv` file.

-Note: While it is not a requirement, the algorithm expects your data to be ordered by time.
-Should that not be the case, the main algorithm will save a copy of your original data (`Backup_Data_Unordered_k.csv`) and will also save a new `.csv` file (`Data_node_k.csv`) that is ordered by time.

 ## License